UMAprotocol/UMIPs/UMIPs/umip-54.md

 ## Security considerations

-This repo has been audited by OpenZeppelin, and the final audit report will be made available [here](https://docs.umaproject.org/uma/index.html).
+This repo has been audited by OpenZeppelin, and the final audit report can be reviewed [here](https://blog.openzeppelin.com/uma-audit-phase-4/)